University of Miami head basketball coach Katie Meier is excited to announce our 2019 Elite Basketball Camps.

 All camp sessions will take place inside the women’s basketball practice facility located adjacent to the Watsco Center.

-All of our camps are open to any and all entrants (limited only by number, age, and/or grade level).
+Camps are open to any and all entrants.
+(Limited only by number, grade level and/or gender.)

 Katie Meier - Head Coach

-In 2015-16, Meier guided her team to a seventh consecutive postseason, a fifth trip to the NCAA Tournament in the last six years, and a sixth 20-plus win season in the last seven years, all extending program records.
-The Hurricanes finished with a 24-9 record to tie for the fifth-most wins in a single campaign in program history.
+In 2018-19, Meier guided her team to a tenth consecutive postseason, an 8th trip to the NCAA Tournament in the last nine years, and a ninth 20-plus win season in the last nine years, all extending program records.
+The Hurricanes finished with a 25-9 record to place 4th in the ACC this past season.